No Excuses (Meghan Trainor song): Chart performance

 "No Excuses" debuted and peaked at number 46 on the Billboard Hot 100 and spent a total of 12 weeks on the chart.
 The song peaked at number 17 on the Adult Contemporary chart and at number 16 on the Mainstream Top 40 chart.
-It was certified platinum by the Recording Industry Association of America (RIAA) for one million copies certified units.
-"No Excuses" peaked at number 49 on the Canadian Hot 100, and at number eight on the Canada Hot AC chart, being certified platinum by Music Canada (MC).
+It was certified platinum by the Recording Industry Association of America for one million copies certified units.
+"No Excuses" peaked at number 49 on the Canadian Hot 100, and at number eight on the Canada Hot AC chart, being certified platinum by Music Canada.
 The song reached number 60 in Australia and number 4 on the New Zealand Heatseekers chart.
-Despite its low peak, it was certified gold by the Australian Recording Industry Association (ARIA) in the former country.
+Despite its low peak, it was certified platinum by the Australian Recording Industry Association in the former country in 2023.
 "No Excuses" made the top 40 in a few countries: number 21 in Hungary, number 26 in Scotland and number 20 on Slovakia's Radio Hot 100 chart.

 Music video

-The song's music video, directed by Colin Tilley, premiered on the same day as the song's release, which Trainor had previously teased on her Instagram account along with a short behind the scenes look at it.
+The song's music video, directed by Colin Tilley, premiered on the same day as the song's release, which Trainor had previously teased on her Instagram account along with a short behind-the-scenes look at it.
 The video features visual effects showing the singer with two "carbon copies" of herself.
 The video features looks inspired by the '80s, including Trainor donning a denim jacket and another one that looks like a cheerleader outfit.
 Patrick Hosken of MTV News noted that the looks "belong in a mall-pop video from 1987."

 An official choreography video for "No Excuses" was released in collaboration with Zumba, on March 5, 2018.
 It was directed by Tim Milgram.
 The visual features a "fun, easy" and empowering routine.
 It made Trainor the first recording artist to star in an official Zumba choreography video.
 Describing the initiative, the singer stated that always hearing her music in Zumba classes at the gym made her want to create something special for "No Excuses".
 She intended the choreography to "empower everyone out there to get on their feet", and think about "respect, sassiness and loving [themselves]".
 The VP of marketing for Zumba said that they have "always been focused on inspiring others to feel empowered and confident", and they hear these themes in Trainor's music which makes her an ideal partner.

 On April 3, 2018, Trainor released a dance video to her Vevo page featuring a group of children and young adults performing "energetic" choreography to the song; Trainor herself does not feature in the video.
 The singer and her creative director, Charm LaDonna, hand-selected the dancers to execute a choreographed dance routine to "No Excuses".